SF-WDI-LABS/ruby-arrays-hashes/README.md

 - Recall the differences between use-cases and definitions for arrays & hashes
 - Name the equivalent of a hash in JS
-- Iterate on, get information out of, and put information into arrays & JS objects
+- Iterate on, get information out of, and put information into arrays and objects in JavaScript

 ## Intro (5 mins)

-Because you'll be using arrays & hashes so, so much in your time as a developer, we want to get you up to speed with how to work with them.
+Because you'll be using arrays & hashes so much in your time as a developer, we want to get you up to speed with how to work with them.

 For these Ruby data collections, you'll be reminded of similar ideas in JS.
 That's fantastic.
 Anytime you can draw on that connection to help yourself guess at what methods might exist, or even just what to Google, you'll be in good shape.

-## Working with Arrays - Demo (20 mins)
+## Working with Arrays

 Just as a refresher – what are arrays for?
-What do they do? **They're for holding a collection of values**, that's it.
+What do they do?

+**They're for holding a collection of values**, that's it.

 #### Making Arrays, Adding to Arrays